devhawk/blog-posts/Posts/20071213-1108-practical-f-parsing-syntactical-productions-1/json-content.md

 the PEG grammar and the exclamation point is a backtracking not.
 In other words, EndOfFile succeeds if NC fails, which only happens when the parse buffer is empty.
-Since the parse buffer is empty on a successful match, there’s no value to return so Ireturn Some().
+Since the parse buffer is empty on a successful match, there’s no value to return so I return Some().
 Some() is kinda like Nullable, which doesn’t make much sense in C\#.
 But here it means I have a successful match but no data to pass back to the caller.